K0rgana/web-advcd/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Pokehub is app for register pokemons.
-The proposite of this project is to study the tecnology of React and Firebase as Development Stack and analise they advanges and limitations.
+The proposal of this project is to study the tecnology of React and Firebase as Development Stack and analyze their advanges and limitations.

 <p align="right">(<a href="#top">back to top</a>)</p>